SebastienFCT/daily-coding-problem/swift/Problem 28/README.md

 ## Solution

-Ok here the problem is two "organize" an array of string into a matrix of string (array of array)
+Ok here the problem is to "organize" an array of string into a matrix of string (array of array)

-There are a lot of rule to follow, and we should do them progressively
+There are a lot of rules to follow, and we should do them progressively

 Let's start our function by scanning the input and returning a matrix of string with the following first rule:

-- Each string needs to be suffixed by at least one space
+- Each string has to be suffixed by at least one space

 ```swift
 extension Array where Element == String {